vijeth11/IOT-using-raspberry-pi-and-android-/README.md

 # IOT-using-raspberry-pi-and-android-

+This project is about controling the Raspberry pi through internet using android app.
+At present in this project it consists of features like security using phizo sensors and  controlling of led light.
+Full discription of the project is in the paper which i am going to shorly publish and put the link here.
 It consists of php files within android.
 Delete the finalyear folder.
 Create a seperate folder with any name and add homesecutity.php in it.